thomasvuong/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates :
+### August 24 2025: WanGP v8.1 -  the RAM Liberator

+- Reserved RAM entirely freed when switching models, you should get much less out of memory related to RAM.
+I have also added a button in *Configuration / Performance* that will release most of the RAM used by WanGP if you want to use another application without quitting WanGP
+- InfiniteTalk support: improved version of Multitalk that supposedly supports very long video generations based on an audio track.
+Exists in two flavors (*Single Speaker* and *Multi Speakers*) but doesnt seem to be compatible with Vace.
+One key new feature compared to Multitalk is that you can have different visual shots associated to the same audio: each Reference frame you provide you will be associated to a new Sliding Window.
+If only Reference frame is provided, it will be used for all windows.
+When Continuing a video, you can either continue the current shot (no Reference Frame) or add new shots (one or more Reference Frames).
+- Flux Chroma 1 HD support: uncensored flux based model and lighter than Flux (8.9B versus 12B) and can fit entirely in VRAM with only 16 GB of VRAM.
+Unfortunalely it is not distilled and you will need CFG at minimum 20 steps

 ### August 21 2025: WanGP v8.01 - the killer of seven

 - Qwen Image Edit : Flux Kontext challenger (prompt driven image edition).
 Best results (including Identity preservation) will be obtained at 720p.
 Beyond you may get image outpainting and / or lose identity preservation.
 Below 720p prompt adherence will be worse.
 Qwen Image Edit works with Qwen Lora Lightning 4 steps.
 I have also unlocked all the resolutions for Qwen models.
 Bonus Zone: support for multiple image compositions but identity preservation won't be as good.